Nospoko/piano-gpt/readme.md

 Piano-GPT is a project leveraging the GPT-2 architecture for generating and processing MIDI piano music.
 It introduces the PIANO (Performance Inference And Note Orchestration) dataset, a multi-task benchmark for voice and dynamic reconstruction in MIDI piano rolls.

+### Tokenization

+Tokenization is described to full extent in [midi-tokenizers repo](https://github.com/Nospoko/midi-tokenizers)

 ## PIANO Dataset

 The PIANO dataset is designed to standardize approaches and provide a benchmark for the music modeling community.
 It focuses on specific subsets of music generation tasks: